 Eligibility and Compliance

-Can a Principal Investigator be a non-U.S. Person and have a non-U.S. partner?
+Can a principal investigator be a non-U.S. person or have a non-U.S. partner?

-CASIS can only accept proposals and award projects to U.S. persons at U.S. entities; however, the proposing Principal Investigator may have non-U.S. persons on the team as subcontractors or participants, but the Principal Investigator and Co-PI must be U.S. persons.
-The offeror has sole responsibility to ensure compliance with the U.S. export laws, and it is recommended that proposing organizations consult with an export professional prior to submitting a proposal.
+CASIS can only accept proposals and award projects to U.S. persons at U.S. entities.
+The proposing principal investigator (PI) may have non-U.S. persons on the team as subcontractors or participants, but the PI and co-PI must be U.S. persons.
+The offeror has sole responsibility to ensure compliance with the U.S. export laws, and it is recommended that proposing organizations consult with an export prior to submitting a proposal.

 What would be the minimum employee requirements for a startup company?

 There are no restrictions or requirements on the number of employees that would prevent an organization from submitting a proposal.